rockettheme/docs/Docs/wordpress/themes/g4anacron/INDEX.md

 ---
-title: Anacron
+title: Anacron (Gantry 4 Edition)
-description: Your Guide to Using the Anacron Theme for WordPress
+description: Your Guide to Using the Anacron (Gantry 4 Edition) Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/!anacron:Anacron

 ---